Packaging, Sorting, Grouping and Labeling Instructions

 - Do not fold any negatives.
 Folding negatives can permanently damage them.

 - Please estimate the total number of printed photos, negative film frames, slides and other items you are sending us for your reference.
 This way you will have a good idea what our services will cost.
 For printed photos (prints) you can either count or measure them.
 A good approximation is a stack of 100 normal photo prints will measure about 1 inch.
-You can enter quantities into your shopping cart to get an estimate of cost (except return S&H).

 - If you chose to apply Digital ICE to your slides and you have Kodachrome and unlabeled Kodachrome slides mixed together with others, the Kodachrome slides need to be sorted and grouped together.
 Learn how to identify unlabeled Kodachrome slides HERE.